Goa: Flora and fauna

 Coconut palms are a ubiquitous sight statewide.

 Equatorial forest cover in Goa stands at 1500 km2, most of which is owned by the government.
 Government-owned forest is estimated at 1300 km2 while private is given as 200 km2.
 Most of the forests in the state are located in the interior eastern regions of the state.
 The Western Ghats, which form most of eastern Goa, have been internationally recognised as one of the biodiversity hotspots of the world.
 In the February 1999 issue of National Geographic Magazine, Goa was compared with the Amazon and the Congo basins for its rich tropical biodiversity.

 Goa's wildlife sanctuaries boast of more than 1512 documented species of plants, over 275 species of birds, over 48 kinds of animals and over 60 genera of reptiles.
 Nanda Lake is the first and the only Ramsar wetland site in Goa.

 Goa is also known for its coconut cultivation.
 The coconut tree has been reclassified by the government as a palm (like grass), enabling farmers and real estate developers to clear land with fewer restrictions.

-Rice is the main food crop, and pulses (legume), Ragi (Finger Millet), and other food crops are also grown.
-Main cash crops are arecanut, coconut, cashew nut, sugar cane, and fruits like banana, mango, and pineapple.
-Goa's state animal is the Gaur, the state bird is the Flame-throated Bulbul, and the state tree is the Indian Laurel.
+Rice is the main food crop, and pulses (legume), ragi (finger millet), and other food crops are also grown.
+Main cash crops are arecanut, coconut, cashew nut, sugarcane, and fruits like banana, mango, and pineapple.
+Goa's state animal is the gaur, the state bird is the flame-throated bulbul, and the state tree is the Indian laurel.

 Rice paddies are common in rural Goa.

 The important forest products are bamboo canes, Maratha barks, chillar barks, and the bhirand.
 Coconut palm trees are common throughout Goa barring the elevated regions.
 A variety of deciduous trees, such as teak, Sal tree, cashew, and mango trees are present.
 Fruits include jackfruit, mango, pineapple, and blackberry.
 Goa's forests are rich in medicinal plants.

 Foxes, wild boar and migratory birds are found in the jungles of Goa.
 The avifauna (bird species) includes kingfisher, myna and parrot.
 Numerous types of fish are also caught off the coast of Goa and in its rivers.
 Crab, lobster, shrimp, jellyfish, oysters, and catfish are the basis of the marine fishery.
 Goa also has a high snake population.
 Goa has many famous national parks, including the renowned Salim Ali Bird Sanctuary on the island of Chorão.
 Other wildlife sanctuaries include the Bondla Wildlife Sanctuary, Molem Wildlife Sanctuary, Cotigao Wildlife Sanctuary, Mhadei Wildlife Sanctuary, Netravali Wildlife Sanctuary, and Mahaveer Wildlife Sanctuary.

 Goa has more than 33% of its geographic area under government forests (1224.38 km2) of which about 62% has been brought under Protected Areas (PA) of Wildlife Sanctuaries and National Park.
 Since there is a substantial area under private forests and a large tract under cashew, mango, coconut, etc. plantations, the total forest and tree cover constitutes 56.6% of the geographic area.